9 Common Causes of Poor Guitar Intonation

 Extreme neck relief is one of the causes of high action, which leads to poor intonation.
 Turn your guitar sideways to see if your guitar neck is straight dipped or over bent.
 If it’s not flat, then straighten the neck.

-4. Intonation Pieces Aren’t Positioned Properly
+4. You Have Not Positioned your Intonation Pieces Properly

 The strings rest on the intonation pieces that form part of the bridge.
 Improperly positioned intonation pieces can cause poor intonation.
 Adjust them individually for each string.